View our Covid-19 Response Learn More- Click to Dismiss

 Occasionally, a difference of opinion arises regarding the process or interpretation of an educational evaluation (initial or reevaluation) or elements of that evaluation, and consensus cannot be reached.
 Under these circumstances, the team may wish to involve professionals who would not typically work with the child (i.e., an AEA or LEA professional not assigned to the child’s school or district, an outside provider).
 The professional(s) called in to assist will review existing information, conduct an additional assessment, if needed, and meet with the IEP team to report their results and facilitate coming to a consensus.

-If a difference of opinion arises during an initial evaluation and the difference of opinion process can be completed within the 60 school-day timeline, no further procedural steps are required.
+If a difference of opinion arises during an initial evaluation and the difference of opinion process can be completed within the 60-day timeline, no further procedural steps are required.
 The IEP team will make an eligibility determination and proceed accordingly.

 If a difference of opinion arises during an initial evaluation and the difference of opinion process cannot be completed within the 60 school-day timeline, the IEP team will need to determine if there is sufficient information to make an eligibility determination.
 If the child is determined to be an eligible individual, the team will develop an IEP.
-At the same time, the team will seek parent consent for a reevaluation in order to complete the second opinion process.
+At the same time, the team will seek parent consent for a reevaluation.

 If a difference of opinion arises during a reevaluation and the difference of opinion process can be completed before the reevaluation is due, no further procedural steps are required.
 The IEP team will make a determination of whether there is continued eligibility and proceed accordingly.

 If a difference of opinion arises during a reevaluation and the difference of opinion process cannot be completed before the reevaluation is due, the IEP team will need to determine if there is sufficient information to make a determination of continued eligibility.
 If the child is determined to continue to be an eligible individual, the team will develop an IEP.
-At the same time, the team will seek parent consent for another reevaluation in order to complete the second opinion process.
+At the same time, the team will seek parent consent for another reevaluation.

-Additional information evaluations.
-Occasionally, additional information from a specialist or team of specialists (e.g., autism team, intensive behavior team member, outside clinician) is necessary to support planning and decision-making.
-Follow the same procedures as for a second opinion assessment and attend to timelines (60-day for an initial, due date for a reevaluation).
+Occasionally, additional information from a specialist or team of specialists (AEA staff or outside professionals) is necessary to support planning and decision-making.
+These types of specialized evaluations may be part of the initial evaluation process or a reevaluation.
+Follow the same procedures as for initial or reevaluations (60-day timeline for an initial, due date for a reevaluation).

-Upon completion of the second opinion evaluation or additional information evaluation, the IEP team, including the parents, must take these evaluation results into consideration when eligibility, placement, or program decisions are made.
+Upon completion of additional information evaluations, the IEP team, including the parents, must take these evaluation results into consideration when eligibility, placement, or program decisions are made.
+If evaluation results indicate the need for programming changes, an amended or review IEP would be developed.